 - Don't rinse your pasta after it's cooked.
 That will rinse away all the starch on the surface of the pasta, so your creamy gochujang sauce won't stick to the noodles.

-- When using high fat coconut milk, either shake the can rigorously or pour it out into a bowl and stir it.
-It tends to separate into a thick coconut cream at the top and liquid at the bottom.
-Make sure it's combined before adding it to your pasta.
+- Coconut milk tends to separate in the can, so either shake the can rigorously or pour it out into a bowl and stir it, to make sure it's combined before adding it to your pasta.

 Storing